 Disclosure of personal data to third parties

-- In order to protect the rights, property or safety of our business, our employees and workers, customers, suppliers and others.
-This includes exchanging information with other companies and organisations for the purposes of fraud prevention and credit risk reduction.
+- To protect the rights, property or safety of our business, our employees and workers, customers, suppliers and others.
+This includes exchanging information with other companies and organisations for fraud prevention and credit risk reduction

-- If we or substantially all of our assets are acquired by a third party, in which case personal data that we hold about our customers will be one of the transferred assets.
+If a third party acquires us or substantially all of our assets, personal data that we hold about our customers will be one of the transferred assets.

 We require all third parties that process personal data on our behalf to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+Accordingly, we do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Some of our employees and certain of our group companies are based outside the European Economic Area (“EEA“) so their processing of your personal data will involve a transfer of data outside the EEA.
+Most of our employees and our group companies are based outside the European Economic Area (EEA), so their processing of your personal data will involve a transfer of data inside and outside the EEA.

 - We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.